Vyral/james-hern/_posts/2020-01-07-what-are-your-real-estate-resolutions.md

 {% include pullquote.html %}

-We would love to help and counsel you in all of these areas.
-Please contact us, **we’d be glad to sit down and have a consultation to discuss your real estate resolutions this year.** We want to hear about your goals.
-We look forward to helping you.
-Contact us by phone or email.
-Have an excellent year\!
+We would love to help and counsel you in all of these areas, so please contact us; **we’d be glad to sit down and have a consultation to discuss your real estate resolutions this year.** Don't hesitate to reach out to us—we'd love to help you with your goals.
+In the meantime, have an excellent year\!